How to Diagnose Well Pump Problems

-It’s 6:08 am, and you’ve hit “snooze” one too many times.
+It’s 6:08 am in Mebane, and you’ve hit “snooze” one too many times.
 With a deep sigh, you stumble to the bathroom, psyching yourself up for the long day ahead.
 Still half-asleep, you spin the shower handle.
 Nothing happens.
 Or perhaps something happens, but it’s not anything remotely resembling a shower.
 “What the…” you mutter.
 You turn the handle back and forth a few times, reciting “lefty loosey, righty tighty” and begging the water to flow.
 And still: The shower is not showering.

-Common Well and Well Pump Problems
+Common Well and Well Pump Problems in Mebane & Durham

 Although the most accurate way to diagnose well-related issues is to pull the works out of the ground, you can definitely get a good start topside.
+Get Quality Service Today has the equipment and qualified local plumbers, not only in Mebane but the surrounding areas.
+Whether you need well pump repair Durham NC or Morrisville NC or Pittsboro NC, we got your back.

 Symptom: No water in the house.